Suprachiasmatic nucleus: Electrophysiology

-Neurons in the SCN fire action potentials in a 24-hour rhythm.
+Neurons in the SCN fire action potentials in a 24-hour rhythm, even under constant conditions.
 At mid-day, the firing rate reaches a maximum, and, during the night, it falls again.
-How the gene expression cycle (so-called the core clock) connects to the neural firing remains unknown.
+Rhythmic expression of circadian regulatory genes in the SCN requires depolarization in the SCN neurons via calcium and cAMP.
+Thus, depolarization of SCN neurons via cAMP and calcium contributes to the magnitude of the rhythmic gene expression in the SCN.